-Though most people think of candy and costumes when planning for Halloween, adding some sparklers to the mix can only help to enhance this great holiday.
+Though most people think of candy and costumes when planning for Halloween.
+However, adding some sparklers to the mix on Halloween can only help to enhance this great holiday.

 Known as the “Festival of Light”, Diwali is a Hindu holiday widely celebrated by the Indian culture.
 Besides lighting diyas, using sparklers for Diwali is a very common practice.
 With such a large Hindu population in the US, it’s one of the most popular holidays for using sparklers.

 No one will ever forget the fateful moments at Pearl Harbor or the Americans who gave their lives defending it.
 Sparklers are a great way celebrate and honor those who gave their lives in this historic battle for freedom.

 Martin Luther King Jr. is a historic figure that fought for equality for all Americans.
 Sparklers are always a great way to honor the sacrifices he made to help us form a more perfect union.

 Also known as President’s Day, George Washington’s birthday is one of the most patriotic holidays in America.
 Patriotism and sparklers go hand in hand.